 Bluegrass and Traditional Country-Western Music

-The music of Still Pickin’ incorporates traditional country-western, some old timey and bluegrass plus a wee bit of contemporary country.
-Songs range from mellow to up-tempo, all geared towards the specific audience.
-We include some fun activities that our audiences always enjoy participating in and we offer some familiar songs that the audience can sing along with.
+The music of Still Pickin’ incorporates bluegrass, traditional country-western plus some contemporary tunes.
+In addition to music, the agenda includes a good deal of humor brought to you by the group’s story-teller, Jim Sharpley.
+Some fun activities are offered that audiences always enjoy participating in and the band encourages their fans to sing along with them.

-Still Pickin’ suffered a set back in 2010 when cancer claimed the life of it’s good friend and beloved lead guitar player, Fred Etheridge.
+The original Still Pickin’ trio suffered a set back in 2010 when cancer claimed the life of it’s good friend and beloved lead guitar player, Fred Etheridge.
 Remaining members Bob Coxx and Myrna Riquier took a lengthy hiatus to recover and adjust.
-After restructuring they began anew.
-Their appearances include fairs, festivals, old home days, and private parties.
-In addition, they are well known throughout northeastern CT for their appearances at Senior Centers, retirement facilities, assisted living, nursing homes and other smaller venues and occasions.
+After restructuring, they began anew.